 First generation Kismet - still sounding fantastic - Audio Note OPT's are SE-2.6K-20W - VTV Top rated value

-Second generation Kismet 2 - James OPT's Model 6115-HS, sounds.... very nice, but not as refined as the Audio Note SE OPT's.
+My second generation Kismet 2 - James OPT's Model 6115-HS, sounds.... nice, but not as refined as the Audio Note SE OPT's.
 Maybe sounds a bit more dynamic?

 It's been 1-1/2 years from the last report.....

 KISMET-2 is working!, last night I completed the project.
 One thing about living in the tropics, everything here takes more time than when I was in quiet Lynchburg VA.
 Project's here in Puerto Rico take-on a life and price of their own, and the main topic is a combination of Heat, Humidity, Procrastination, Laziness and the high costs of shipping.
 Also I lack a workshop, sort of like a Formula 1 Driver without a pit area.
 Every time I want to work on something, my apartment goes belly-up in wire, parts and cusswords as I step over things.
 This amp is a keeper for now until my buddy decides to re-prioritize some pending issues.
 I can knock-em out in a matter of weeks, but tweaking the amps to perfection takes month's and even years.
 Small projects take me only days to assemble and with a dedicated shop this will be the norm.